Scale invariance vs conformal invariance: Examples

 so substituting it in (\ref{baret}) gives the one-loop formula for (\ref{ta}) with $\beta(g) = -\frac{b_0 g^3_0}{(4\pi)^2}$ with $b_0 = \frac{1}{3}(11N_c-2N_f)$.
 As in chiral anomaly, one-loop background field computation gives the bare trace anomaly formula.\footnote{Alternatively, in the one-loop approximation of the background field method, one may be able to compute the anomalous Jacobian in the path integral measure under the Weyl transformation to obtain the same result as reviewed in \cite{Fujikawa:2004cx}.} We refer to \cite{Hortacsu:1972bw}\cite{Collins:1976yq}\cite{Nielsen:1977sy} for further details on the operator renormalization needed beyond one-loop.
 See also \cite{Hathrell:1981gz} for the detailed structure of the renormalized energy-momentum tensor and trace anomaly at higher loops in QED.

 The above discussion is based on the perturbative power-counting renormalization, and we do not know whether in non-perturbative regime, there can be other (possibly emergent) operators that appear in the trace of the energy-momentum tensor in massless QCD.
 This is a very difficult problem for many flavor massless QCD, and we do not have any good theoretical tool to investigate it while such a possibility is often neglected.
 Presumably lattice computer simulations will shed some lights on it.
 See \cite{review} for the current status of lattice simulations of the conformal windows of massless QCD.
 As far as we know, what they have computed so far could not distinguish scale invariance and conformal invariance.
-Eventually, we hope to compute the three-point functions to see whether the conformal invariance is realized.
-We also would like to refer to our collaboration \cite{Iwasaki:2012kv}\cite{Ishikawa:2013wf} with this respect.
+Eventually, we hope to compute the three-point functions to see whether the conformal invariance is realized (see also \cite{DelDebbio:2013qta} for the distinction between scale invariance and conformal invariance on the lattice).
+We also would like to refer to our collaboration \cite{Iwasaki:2012kv}\cite{Ishikawa:2013wf}\cite{Ishikawa:2013tua} with this respect.

 We emphasize that it is not absurd to imagine such a possibility.
 For instance, when a chiral symmetry is broken, the Nambu-Goldstone boson appears and it does have a non-zero (but a kind of trivial) virial current as mentioned in section \ref{frees}, which is indeed emergent.
 Similarly, in the magnetic free phase of Seiberg-duality \cite{Seiberg:1994pq}, we have emergent conformal dimension two operator (due to the emergence of magnetic infrared free fields) that may appear in the trace of the energy momentum tensor as an improvement term.